vpp-dev/vpp-release-notes/README.md

 @page release_notes_2602 Release notes for VPP 26.02

-More than 491 commits since the previous release, including 116 fixes.
+More than 493 commits since the previous release, including 116 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Thu Jan 15 03:04:42 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Fri Jan 16 03:05:09 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER